PaschalStelligent/generatessh/01-cloudformation/README.md

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

-1.Set the DeletionPolicy attribute to prevent the deletion of an individual resource at the stack level.
+Set the DeletionPolicy attribute
-2.Use AWS Identity and Access Management (IAM) policies to restrict the ability of users to delete or update a stack and its resources.
-3.Assign a stack policy to prevent updates to stack resources.
+Use AWS Identity and Access Management (IAM) policies Assign a stack policy to prevent updates to stack resources.
-4.Enable termination protection to prevent users from deleting the stack from the AWS CloudFormation console or AWS Command Line Interface (AWS CLI).
+Enable termination protection to prevent users from deleting the stack.

 _How is that different from applying Termination Protection?_